regexyl/sgunigo/README.md

 ## 2. Setup Instructions
 1. Go to the root of the project.
+2. Check your environment variables in `.env`.
+(Mac users should have a default port of 8889 and passwword `:root`.
-2. Run the shell command:
+3. Run the shell command:

 For Windows users, execute the following:
 ```